Skip to main content

 Parameters for speech segment detection

 These are parameters to adjust the ease of detecting speech segments, etc. Please try with the default settings first, and then adjust as needed.
-The following parameters can be set:
+Parameters available for configuration are as follows.

 caution